Table of Contents

 Types of Roast Seasonings

 There are countless variations of roast seasonings, each with its own unique flavor profile.
-Here are some of the most popular types:
+Here are some of the most popular types with specific use cases:

-- Classic Herb Blend: A simple mix of thyme, rosemary, oregano, and garlic powder.
-Great for poultry and pork.
+- Classic Herb Blend: A simple mix of thyme, rosemary, oregano, and garlic powder (2:2:1:1 ratio).
+Perfect for poultry, pork, and root vegetables.

 How to Use Roast Seasonings Like a Pro